abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_2_Installing/Section_2.md

 - Can be used if compiler or editor can't be installed.

-- Seach for online C compiler.
+- Search for online C compiler.

 - The OnlineGDB is very good.